Seniors' Falls Can Be Prevented

 What can I do to lower my risk of falling when away from home?

-- Maintain an active and healthy lifestyle through exercise, good nutrition.
-For more information see HealthLinkBC Files #68j Healthy Eating and Healthy Aging for Adults and #68e Food Sources of Calcium and Vitamin D.
+- Maintain an active and healthy lifestyle through exercise and good nutrition.
+For more information see HealthLinkBC File #68j Healthy Eating and Healthy Aging for Adults and HealthLinkBC File #68e Food Sources of Calcium and Vitamin D.

-- Regular physical checkups and eye and ear exams.
+- Get regular physical checkups and eye and ear exams.

 - Make a note of the location of any hazards and report them to the local authorities.